 - working with community partners which have been identified and selected by employees and which are local to our factories, offices and other centres.

-Read more about our activities on our Corporate Responsibility Report
+Read more about our activities in our Corporate Responsibility Report

-Upon completion of a selection process, donations will be distributed to Charities all around the world, to sustain the projects that the ConvaTec employees have committed to support.
+Upon completion of a selection process, donations are being distributed to Charities all around the world, to sustain the projects that the ConvaTec employees have committed to support.

 |Czech Republic||Modrý klíč|